Alan-Gray/Axial-flux-electric-motor-project/README.md

 Over the past year I have become increasingly interested in electric motors.
 In my second semester of 3rd year, I got to build a small axial flux generator as part of a university course.
 I had alot of fun building it, but there were many things I could've done better.
 My goal for this project was to refine my previous design to run as a motor and to create a more efficient machine.
 My particular focus for this project was reducing the airgap and improving the electrical and magnetic design of the motor.

-I've split each section as its own folder.
+I've split each section into its own folder.
 Enjoy!